kg-construct/rml-io/spec/section/target-vocabulary.md

 to apply when exporting RDF triples to a Target for saving storage space.
 Several compression formats are specified by the `comp` namespace:

-- `comp:none`: No compression is applied
+- `rml:none`: No compression is applied
-- `comp:gzip`: GZip compression
+- `rml:gzip`: GZip compression
-- `comp:zip`: Zip archive with Zip compression
+- `rml:zip`: Zip archive with Zip compression
-- `comp:tarXz`: Tar archive with Xz compression
+- `rml:tarXz`: Tar archive with Xz compression
-- `comp:tarGz`: Tar archive with GZip compression
+- `rml:tarGz`: Tar archive with GZip compression

 If unspecified, the default value is no compression.
 This namespace is NOT limited to the listed compression formats